Million Vehicles a Year Target for B.M.H.-Leyland

 In 1967, the big Austin-Morris-Jaguar group turned out about 697,000 which was well below their full capacity, while Leyland – incorporating Triumph, Rover and the Leyland commercial vehicles—accounted for about 195,000, aiming to reach 200,000 this year.

-So the combined output of British Leyland Motor Corporation could approach the million mark in 1968-69, giving them the biggest range of cars and commercial vehicles outside the United States, besides the greatest export organization in Europe, which will be one of the major assets of this merger.
+So the combined output of British Leyland Motor Corporation could approach the million mark in 1968-69, giving them the biggest range of cars and commercial vehicles outside the United States, besides the greatest export organisation in Europe, which will be one of the major assets of this merger.

 B.M.H.’s top selling cars are all in the front-wheel-drive series, the Mini leading last year with 190,000 built.